thingsdb/ThingsDocs/v0/content/operators/logical-operators.md

 - `(some falsy expression) && expr` is short-circuit evaluated to the falsy expression;
 - `(some truthy expression) || expr` is short-circuit evaluated to the truthy expression.

-Short circuit means that the `expr` parts above are not evaluated, hence any side effects of doing so do not take effect (e.g., if expr is a function call, the calling never takes place).
+Short circuit means that the `expr` parts above are not evaluated, hence any side effects of doing so do not take place (e.g., if expr is a function call, the calling never takes place).
 This happens because the value of the operator is already determined after the evaluation of the first operand.